mwarning/zerotier-openwrt/README.md

 To inlcude ZeroTier One into your OpenWRT image or to create an .ipk package (equivalent to Debians .deb files), you have to build an OpenWRT image.
-These steps were tested using OpenWRT-"Barrier Breaker" (14.07):

 For building OpenWrt on Debian, you need to install these packages:
 <pre>